vippsas/vipps-checkout/vipps-checkout-api.md

 }
 ```

-These are by default set to `true`, and if not specified will return the full address and contact details in the Checkout session.
+These are by default set to `true` and, if not specified, will return the full address and contact details in the Checkout session.

 ### AddressFields false example

-If you do not need the address from a user you can disable them leading to the following personal details form
+If you do not need the address from a user, you can disable leading them to the following personal details form.

 ![Address_field_false_form](resources/addressfields_false_form.png)